-- (i) "Fair market value" means the price the good or service would bring between a willing seller and a willing buyer in the open market after negotiations.
-See Minerva Enterprises, Inc. v.
-Howlett, 308 Ark.
-291, 824 S.W.2d 377 (1992). - (j) "Financial institution" means any commercial bank, savings and loan, mutual savings bank or savings bank, credit union, insurance company, brokerage house, or any corporation that is in the business of lending money and that is subject to state or federal regulation.9 - (k) "Guarantor" means a person who makes a guaranty for a debt, the liability for which does not begin until the principal debtor is in default. - (I) "In-kind contribution" means a contribution of goods, services, or any other thing of value, or its use, other than money and includes an agreement made or other obligation incurred, whether legally enforceable or not, to make such a contribution in the future.
+- (j) "Financial institution" means any commercial bank, savings and loan, mutual savings bank or savings bank, credit union, insurance company, brokerage house, or any corporation that is in the business of lending money and that is subject to state or federal regulation.
+11 - (k) "Guarantor" means a person who makes a guaranty for a debt, the liability for which does not begin until the principal debtor is in default. - (l) "In-kind contribution" means a contribution of goods, services, or any other thing of value, or its use, other than money and includes an agreement made or other obligation incurred, whether legally enforceable or not, to make such a contribution in the future.
 The term does not include direct campaign contributions.
-For a more detailed discussion of in-kind contributions, see § 205 of these rules. - (m) "Independent expenditure" means any expenditure which is not a contribution and expressly advocates the election or defeat of a clearly identified candidate for office; is made without arrangement, cooperation, or consultation between any candidate or any authorized committee or agent of the candidate and the person making the expenditure or any authorized agent of that person; and is not made in concert with or at the request or suggestion of any candidate or any authorized committee or agent of the candidate or agent of the candidate.10

-- (n) "Independent expenditure committee" means any person who receives contributions from one (1) or more persons in order to make an independent expenditure and is registered pursuant to Ark.
-Code Ann. § 7-6-227 prior to making expenditures.11 - (o) "Legislative caucus committee" means a person that is composed exclusively of members of the General Assembly, that elects or appoints officers and recognizes identified legislators as members of the organization, and that exists for research and other support of policy development and interests that the membership hold in common.
+For a more detailed discussion of in-kind contributions, see § 205 of these rules. - "Independent expenditure" means any expenditure which is not a contribution and expressly (m) advocates the election or defeat of a clearly identified candidate for office; is made without arrangement, cooperation, or consultation between any candidate or any authorized committee or agent of the candidate and the person making the expenditure or any authorized agent of that person; and is not made in concert with or at the request or suggestion of any candidate or any authorized committee or agent of the candidate.
+12 - (n) "Independent expenditure committee" means any person who receives contributions from one (1) or more persons in order to make an independent expenditure and is registered pursuant to Ark.
+Code Ann. § 7-6-227 prior to making expenditures.
+13 - "Legislative caucus committee" means a person that is composed exclusively of members of the (o) General Assembly, that elects or appoints officers and recognizes identified legislators as members of the organization, and that exists for research and other support of policy development and interests that the membership hold in common.
 A "legislative caucus committee" includes, but is not limited to, a political party caucus of the General Assembly, the Senate, or the House of Representatives.
-An organization whose only nonlegislator members are the Lieutenant Governor or the Governor is a "legislative caucus committee" under these rules.12 - (p) "Person" means any individual, proprietorship, firm, partnership, joint venture, syndicate, labor union, business trust, company, corporation, association, committee, or any other organization or group of persons acting in concert.
-It shall also include organized political parties as defined in Ark.
-Code Ann. § 7-1-101, county political party committees, and legislative caucus committees.13 - (q) "Political party" means any group of voters which, at the last-preceding general election, polled for its candidate for Governor in the state or nominees for presidential electors at least three percent (3%) of the entire vote cast for the office; or which has filed a petition with the Secretary of State containing at the time of filing the signatures of at least ten thousand (10,000) registered voters in the State of Arkansas, declaring the intention of organizing a political party, the name of which shall be stated in the declaration, and of participating in the next general election, and which has been declared a new political party by the Secretary of State.
+An organization whose only nonlegislator members are the Lieutenant Governor or the Governor is a "legislative caucus committee" under these rules.
+14 - "Person" means any individual, proprietorship, firm, partnership, joint venture, syndicate, labor (p) union, business trust, company, corporation, association, committee, or any other organization or group of persons acting in concert.
+It shall also include a political party that meets the definition of "political party" under Ark.
+Code Ann. § 7-1-101 or the requirements of Ark.
+Code Ann. § 7-7-205, county political party committees, and legislative caucus committees.
+15 - "Political party" means any group of voters which, at the last-preceding general election, polled for (q) its candidate for Governor in the state or nominees for presidential electors at least three percent (3%) of the entire vote cast for the office; or which has filed a petition with the Secretary of State containing at the time of filing the signatures of at least ten thousand (10,000) registered voters in the State of Arkansas, declaring the intention of organizing a political party, the name of which shall be stated in the declaration, and of participating in the next general election, and which has been declared a new political party by the Secretary of State.